 Curiosity returns us to a “beginner’s mind” and causes us to ask “why, what, when, where, and who?”

 So get outside and do your thing, but be sure to stop every once in a while to appreciate what the world around you has to offer.
 You may just discover a mystery that leads you down a new path.

 In addition to performing online searches (including the amazing site iNaturalist), the four books I typically use to identify Sierra Nevada wildflowers are:

 - Laws Field Guide to the Sierra Nevada

 - Sierra Nevada Wildflowers: Including Yosemite, Sequoia, and Kings Canyon National Parks

 - Tahoe Wildflowers: A Month-by-Month Guide to Wildflowers in the Tahoe Basin and Surrounding Areas

 - Tahoe’s Spectacular Wildflower Trails

 I also like to reference small pocket guides such as these.
-Although they’re usually limited as to what they provide for identification, they’ll occasionally feature a small surprise or two and purchasing them often goes toward supporting modest-sized nature and ecologically based organizations.
+Although they’re usually limited as to what they provide for identification, they’ll occasionally feature a small surprise or two.
+And, purchasing them often goes toward supporting nature and ecologically based organizations.